 Did you know?

 - The majority of Oxford’s UK undergraduates come from state schools.
-The latest figures show that, of places offered to British students attending schools or colleges in the UK, 59.2% of undergraduate places went to students from the state sector.
+Over 68% of UK students admitted in 2022 were from the state sector.

 - 450 postgraduate courses received applications for year of entry 2022/23 (including part-time variants).

 - For 2022/23 entry, over 37,500 applications were received for some 6,056 postgraduate places.

 - International students make up 46% of our total student body - around 12,075 students.
 Students come to Oxford from more than 160 countries and territories (as of 1 December 2022).